dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 Facets of Greatness.
 In this article, I'll summarize each of these, providing detailed descriptions subsequent articles.

-> And I really just want to emphasize that, while I've learned a lot
-> about these "facets of greatness", I'm not exactly the
-> brightly-shining, radiant, exemplary apex here...
-I want nothing
-> other than to methodologize and improve on these, if I'm ever to
-> realisticly expect to launch a product.

 ### &#x1f48e; Quantification

 ### &#x1f48e; Networking